DiscountingCashFlows/readthedocs/docs/source/functions.rst

  * ``object`` - The object containing both the keys and the properties of the chart.

+.. code-block:: javascript

+   /*
+   Format of object:
    object = {
       start_date: ...,  // Chart starts at start_date
       keys: ['key1', 'key2', ...],  // keys to be displayed on the chart (must be present in the DateValueData object)
       properties: {
          title: 'My Chart Title',  // The main title of the chart
          currency: ...,  // (Optional) In what currency are the chart's values
-      number_format: ...,  // (Optional) 'M' for Millions, 'K' for thousands, blank for no number format
+         number_format: 'M'/'K'/'',  // (Optional) 'M' for Millions, 'K' for thousands, blank for no number format
          disabled_keys: ['key1'],  // (Optional) keys that will be hidden by default, but can be toggled to visible from the chart
       }
    }

-.. code-block:: javascript
+   */

    forecasted_data.renderChart({
       start_date: nextYear - getAssumption('HISTORICAL_YEARS'),